ofiwg/libfabric/README.md

 - The Network Direct provider requires Network Direct SPI.
 If you are compiling libfabric from source and want to enable Network Direct support, you will also need the matching header files for the Network Direct SPI.
-  If the libraries and header files are not in default paths (the default path is root of provier directory, i.e. \prov\netdir\NetDirect, where NetDirect contains the header files), specify them in the configuration properties of the VS project.
+  If the libraries and header files are not in default paths, specify them in the configuration properties of the VS project.

 ### shm